What Size Chart is This Most Similar To?

 NOTES ON THE FIT

 The BUST is the more important measurement, since the waist was designed to look good a little looser or tighter.
-Make sure you measure with a good bra on around the fullest part of your bosom, and keep the tape measure parallel to the ground.
+If you wear bras (and intend to wear a bra with this dress) make sure you measure with a good bra on around the fullest part of your bosom, and keep the tape measure parallel to the ground.

 The WAIST on this dress sits quite high (think vaguely babydoll) so the measurement is above the belly button, but exactly where obviously depends on how full the bust section is on you (ie. less full and the waist will sit lower).